Career Advice

 A Retirement Plan or 401K

 If the COVID-19 pandemic has taught us anything, it’s that when an employee says they’re sick, we need to take them seriously.
 Gone are the days of asking staff to suck it up and come in, even when they’re feeling only mildly under the weather.
-Not only does that expose you to liability if your other staff become ill, but it can also severely harm your team’s morale.
-If you want your staff to know that you genuinely do care about them and their wellbeing, then you must provide them with paid sick leave.
+Not only does that expose you to liability if your other staff becomes ill, but it can also severely harm your team’s morale.
+If you want your staff to know that you genuinely care about them and their wellbeing, you must provide them with paid sick leave.

 Healthcare and Life Insurance